djb61230/slint/README.md

 Here is the output of a sample run.
 I had previously cloned Comskip and built it on my machine following the directions and installing needed packages using [Homebrew](https://brew.sh).
-The libraries built and installed by Homebrew will be fetched by SLINT.
+The libraries built and installed by Homebrew will be fetched and altered by SLINT using the Mac utility install_name_tool.

 ```
 --> java -jar slint/target/slint-1.0-SNAPSHOT.jar -p Comskip/comskip -o tmp/output